pmq20/ruby-packer/README.md

 |       macOS      |     x86-64   | http://enclose.io/2017feb13/rubyc-darwin-x64  |
 |       Linux      |     x86-64   | http://enclose.io/2017feb13/rubyc-linux-x64   |

-On Windows, you could just download `rubyc.exe` and run it from the Visual Studio command line.
+On Windows, you could just download Ruby Compiler `rubyc.exe` and run it from the Visual Studio command line.

 On macOS, you could install Ruby Compiler like this: